PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 direct consumers are frozen.
 The focused gate passes `409 passed, 1 xfailed in 19.22s`; the branch-changed broad gate passes `1624 passed, 1 xfailed in 31.32s`.

+Both direct affine-chain fold calls now retain their unchanged one-key dictionaries in the selected observation-only targets.
+The terminal nested result and mutation summary are unchanged.
+The initial focused implementation gate reported `409 passed, 1 failed` because the attention-prefix architecture contract still expected no successor targets.
+Its corrected target contract passes `410 passed in 20.86s`; the branch-changed broad gate passes `1625 passed in 30.08s`, and targeted static validation passes.